 I live between extremes.
-One moment I’m hypervigilant—scanning my environment for threats, startled by the sound of my heartbeat.
-Minutes later I’m numb, disconnected from reality, an imposter in my own body—a classic case of depersonalization.
+One moment, I’m hypervigilant—scanning my environment for threats, startled by the sound of my heartbeat.
+A few minutes later, I’m numb, disconnected from reality, an imposter in my own body—a classic case of depersonalization.

 When I’m hypervigilant, I’m keyed up from living in protect mode.
 When depersonalization sets in, I’m desperate to confirm I’m alive.
 I find danger lurking in all directions, each step a trudge through the middle of imaginary battlefields.

 There’s a reason for my distress: as a child I endured years of physical and psychological abuse.
-As a teenager, in addition to clinical depression, I received a diagnosis of post-traumatic stress disorder.
-I was, in a way, “gifted” a unique burden, one I continue to carry with me.
+As a teenager, in addition to clinical depression, I received a diagnosis of post-traumatic stress disorder, an existential burden no amount of medication or therapy will ever erase.

 Of course, I’m no saint.
 I’ve hurt family and friends, even lashed out at strangers.
 One spring day in 2003, I took more pills than my bottles directed.
 This got me a date with an ER nurse whose name escapes me.
 She poured me a pitcher of soot water to neutralize the poison.

 “You’re so young,” she said.
 “You have so much to look forward to.”

 There’s a chart somewhere with my personal history.
 I don’t know if I thanked her for filling in the blanks.

 - thesis – antithesis – synthesis